vbpf/ebpf-verifier/README.md

 ```
 The script `scripts/makeplot.py` takes a csv file in the format described above, and the key to plot against (usually instructions or stores) and plots two graphs: on showing runtime as a function of the number of stores, and the other is the memory consumption as a function of the number of stores.

-While the paper states that the runtime is quadratic, the results are
-expected to be nearly linear for all the domains - except probably the domain
-`octElina` which does not show consistent runtime characteristics.

-Note that the number of programs is slightly different from the numbers presented in Section 7.1 (benchmarks).
-The precise numbers depend on how one count duplicate programs (as can be found using the hash column in the resulting csv file), the addition of a new repository (prototype-kernel) and removal of variation on existing repository (ovs-noprint).
-Also, we did not count programs smaller than certain size.

 ### Caveat
 When performed on a VM without sufficient memory, some analyses of some domains
 are terminated by the OS due to insufficient memory, resulting in "-1" runtime